What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Conclusion

-In short, the kernel is the beating heart of your computer’s operating system.
+The kernel is the beating heart of your computer’s operating system.
 While it may not be as glamorous as other aspects of an OS, its importance should not be underestimated.

 It’s responsible for managing all of the resources on your device and ensuring that everything runs smoothly.